-Danes Hill has always taken positive steps to embrace and utilise ICT in teaching and learning.
+6. 1 Danes Hill has always taken positive steps to embrace and utilise digital technology in teaching and learning.
 Tentatively, current research indicates that schools "rich in ICT" can make marked improvements in pupil attainment across the curriculum as well as preparing children for the world of study and further education and work.
-This two-pronged approach underlines the way in which the school is formulating its current strategies towards ICT.
-Cyber safety is paramount and several steps are taken to maintain it.
+This two-pronged approach underlines the way in which the school is formulating its current strategies towards digital technology.
+Cyber safety is paramount, and several steps are taken to maintain it.
 (See Digital Safety Policy)

-It therefore follows that the school teaches ICT formally to all pupils in purpose-built ICT suites, in addition pupils in Years 5 and 7 have one to one devices, and this provision will extend to all pupils in Years 5 and above in September 2024.
+- 6. 2 It therefore follows that the school teaches ICT formally to all pupils in purpose-built ICT suites, in addition pupils in year 5 and above have one to one devices, and this provision will extend to all pupils in Years 5 and above in September 2024.
 During lessons, children are taught ICT skills according to National Curriculum and ISEB schemes of study.
 These main skills include:

 - Word Processing (incl.
 'Touch Typing')

 - Spreadsheets

 - Databases

 - Desk Top Publishing

 - Presentations

 - Control Technology

 - Graphic Skills

 - Internet and E-mail Skills.

 - Coding

-All Schemes of Work throughout the school are expected to integrate ICT as a tool for learning and all subjects use subject specific software or scaffolded tasks to enable children to find out information in a directed way using the internet.
+- 6. 3 All Schemes of Work throughout the school are expected to integrate digital technology as a tool for learning and all subjects use subject specific software or scaffolded tasks to enable children to find out information in a directed way using the internet.

-New uses and applications are continually sought; for example, banks of iPads/ Surface Go's across school have been introduced into each building in the school, which staff can book out for use with classes.
+- 6. 4 New uses and applications are continually sought; for example, banks of iPads/ Surface Go's across school have been introduced into each building in the school, which staff can book out for use with classes.
 Introduction of one-to-one devices in some year groups has further strengthened integration of technology in the curriculum.
-Following online learning on MS Teams, the school has moved its virtual learning platform to SharePoint - linked to MS Teams.
+Following online learning on MS Teams, the school has moved its virtual learning platform to SharePoint linked to MS Teams.
 This enables both the delivery and recording of work, as well as independent study for the pupils.

-It is an expectation that all members of staff continuously update their ability to teach using ICT as a medium.
-For extended details, including resources and pupil ICT safety issues, see the Digital Strategy Policy.
+- 6. 5 It is an expectation that all members of staff continuously update their ability to teach using digital technology as a medium.
+For extended details, including resources and pupil technology safety issues, see the Digital Strategy Policy.

-5. OTHER FACTORS WHICH PROMOTE TEACHING AND LEARNING AT DANES HILL
+7. Other Factors Which Promote Teaching and Learning at Danes Hill School